Everything you need to know to get started with kiteboarding.

-Yes, modern kites can be relaunched within just a few seconds by just pulling on one line.
+Yes, modern kites can be relaunched within a few seconds by just pulling on one line.

-The safest way to launch and land a kite is with someone else’s help, it doesn’t take an experienced person either.
-You just need to explain to them a couple basic things.
+The safest way to launch and land a kite is with someone else’s help, although no experience is required to do it.
+You just need to explain them a couple basic things.
 There are techniques for launching the kite by yourself, but they are not 100% safe.